mwerneke/pet-hotel/README.md

    5. Test controllers with PostMan and the jest tests
    6. Make sure the ReactApp is working appropriately

-A recommended approach would be to start with PetOwners, since they're the simplest model.
-You should be able to get most of the model functioning, the controller working, and the endpoints working before starting on the Pet model.

-### Stretch Goals

-  - Have fun with the styling!
-Change things around, swap colors/fonts/textures, etc.
-  - Create a new resource: `Transaction`.
-This transaction tracks the history of the hotel.
-A new transaction is created whenever a pet is checked in or checked out, a pet is created or deleted, or a pet owner is created or deleted, etc. It could be a simple timestamp and string of what happenens.
-    - Create the model
-    - Add the model to the ApplicationContext
-    - Create the database migration
-    - Create the controller
-    - Create the relevant jest tests
-    - Show all recent transactions in the react app.
-  - Add a profile image to your pets (via internet URL) or a drop-down of available URLs.
-You'll need to add the field and migration for the new field.
-Consider Updating the tests to check that images make it!
-  - Use the model validations returned from the server to highlight which fields have the validation error.
-Hint: The error coming back will often contain the field name, which will match the name of the element on the form.
-See sourdough bakery for examples (the React App already has plumbing for default validation message format).
-  - Add the ability to edit pet names
-  - Add the ability to edit pet owners' name, email address
-  - Add pagination to one (or all) of the resources.
-You can do this with optional parameters: `/api/petowners/?start=0&limit=10`, next page: `/api/petowners/?start=10&limit=10` etc. `Transaction` would benefit greatly from this.
-  - Move alerts up to global redux state and share alert state between the tables
-  - Move alerts to be 'toasts': they show up in the corner and auto-dismiss themselves after 5 seconds.
-  - Prevent the PetOwner from being deleted if they have any pets that are checked in.
-  - If a pet is deleted and their owner no longer has any pets in the hotel, delete the owner too.
-  - Add a 'Are you sure?' prompt to the delete buttons on the client app.
-  - Add additional tests to test for proper validation errors.
-  - Deploy to Heroku using the dotnet buildpack (See cohort notes for more info).

 ## HTTP API Requirements